D-Kalkan/Custom-Stats-Eco/readme.md

 * Expensive server wide research projects overhaul found on the laboratory
 * Reduced Calories from raw food by 90%
 * Reduced raw food spoilage from roughly 5 to 2 days
-* Added a New Fuel Creosote for Steam Trucks
+* Added a New Fuel Coke for Steam Trucks
-* Creosote is made by Mechanics on the cement Kiln
+* Coke is made by Mechanics on the cement Kiln
 * Added a New Fuel Diesel for Modern Trucks
 * Diesel is made by Industry Crafts
 * Tallow Potential Energy Increased from 2k to 10k